radian-software/prescient.el/README.md

   matching or any combination of those.
 See the docstring for full details.

+* `prescient-filter-alist`: An alist of symbol-function pairs that associate a symbol in `prescient-filter-method` with a function that creates a regexp for matching a candidate.
+You can add to this alist to define your own custom filter methods, and use them by adding the appropriate symbol to `prescient-filter-method`.

 ### Ivy-specific
 The following user options are specific to using `prescient.el` with
 Ivy: